ArmoredTurtle/AFC-Klipper-Add-On/README.md

 buffer: TN2
 ```

-Additional information about the buffer configuration and operation can be found in the [AFC_buffer.md](./docs/AFC_buffer.md) file.
+Additional information about the buffer configuration and operation can be found [here](https://www.armoredturtle.xyz/docs/afc-klipper-add-on/installation/buffer-overview.html).

 ## Automatic Calibration